-That was a simple question, but the boy didn't care who was supposed to be the greatest because he was studying at the same time from the book and didn't want to be bothered -- and we always had great respect for the loggers, them days.
-So he answered, "Oh, George Caukins!"
+That was a simple question, but the boy didn't care who was supposed to be the greatest because he was studying at the same time from the book and didn't want to be bothered -- and we always had great respect for the loggers -- them days.
+So he answered, "Oh, George Caulkin!"

 I remember that story.
 Gee, that was nice.

-At my age(53) I have nothing I have to do.
+At my age(56) I have nothing I have to do.
 I maybe work two, three hours, maybe four.
 Four hours of working is quite a strain with me now.

 In my younger days I could take more hours in logging.
 I could take more hours in logging because I was interested.
 The more I got done, the more I'd have to do to provide for the family.
 And it was fun tugging the run.
 I could stand it more.

-We'd wrestle those logs.
+We'd wrestle those logs -- at first.
 We didn't have any jammers.
 We had horses for skidding.
-We had to pile that stuff by hand and with pickaroons or can-hooks.
+We had to pile that stuff by hand and with pickaroons or cant hooks.
 We pick the stuff up by hand.
 We had to lift more.
 We got a lot of lifting, and by practicing lifting we got used to it.
-And the more you work, the harder you work, when you're in prime, the more you'll get used to it, and it doesn't bother you.
+And the more you work, the harder you work -- when you're in prime -- the more you'll get used to it, and it doesn't bother you.
 You get tired after so many hours on that job.
 Then when you rest, you're fresh again the next day.
 You're fresh.

 So that's the way life is.

 If you've practiced to learn, and know how to do your work well, you've done well.
 That's all your foreman wants in any kind of work.
 So when you do that he knows you're interested in the work you're doing.
-You do very good work.
+And if you're interested he knows that you do very good work.

-Then you can go to work anytime, work anywhere.
+Then you can go to work anytime, and you can work anywhere.
 Sometimes you go to a strange place and the boss'll ask you, "Have you done this kind of work?" or, "Have you labored anywhere where you're from?"